-where such rental or such use or rental, as the case may be, is incidental to the operation of such ships or aircraft in international traffic.

-4. The provisions of paragraph 1 of this Article shall also apply to profits from the participation in a pool, a joint business or an international operating agency.
+- 1. Profits of an enterprise of a Contracting State from the operation of ships or aircraft in international traffic shall be taxable only in that State. - 2.
+The provisions of paragraph 1 shall also apply to profits from the participation in a pool, a joint business or an international operating agency.